leeoniya/dropcss/README.md

 ---
 ### Special / Escaped Sequences

-DropCSS is stupid and will choke on unsual selectors, like the ones used by the popular [Tailwind CSS](https://github.com/tailwindcss/tailwindcss) framework:
+DropCSS is stupid and will choke on unusual selectors, like the ones used by the popular [Tailwind CSS](https://github.com/tailwindcss/tailwindcss) framework:

 `class` attributes can look like this: